livvie1988/OliviaSkinner/Report-a-bug.md

 - The following explains the information you will have to fill in the above blank template

-        Browser Name: (The browser you are using; Firefox, Chrome or Opera)
+        Browser Name: (The browser you are using; Firefox or Chrome)

         Browser Version: (The browser version; 38.0.0, 58.0.1.514 or 42.0.2311.135)